dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.26 (May 12, 2021)

+If you haven't seen it yet, spin up the IDE: the command bar now has recent actions (you can up-arrow like on the command line) as well as some hardcoded suggestions that will auto-populate your active model, if there is one.
+Check it out!
+Other fixes and adjustments as well, as we all get ready for Staging this Thursday - exciting week for the Product org over at ol' Fishtown!

 #### Enhancements

-- Racheld/2779/command drawer dark mode
-- add support for step param to get step-specific artifacts
-- Making dbt default version on env 0.19.1
+- Made dbt default version on env 0.19.1
+- Rolled out new command line experience to all customers
 - Post webhook triggered run status back to gitlab
 - Temporary tabs can also populate the model from manifest
-- Check commandline content is minimally valid (+ 1st unit tests)
+- Check command line content is minimally valid
 - Allow user to restart server when develop pod crashes
 - Prevent overflow of menu items
-- Allow users to select text by clicking and dragging anywhere in input box
-- Event tracking/ide operations
-- Select model name / placeholder after choosing an action from the command drawer

 #### Fixed

-- [scheduler] Handle validation error for improper remote URLs
+- Handle validation error for improper remote URLs in the Scheduler
 - Refactor exception logging out of GitRepo and into exception handlers
-- Add additional data optional checks in sometimes missing error data.
-- Required tags returning null from core no longer causes infinite spinner in RpcQuery
+- Required tags returning null from core no longer causing infinite spinner
-- Do not include deleted repos while fetching repository for sending commit statuses
+- Removed deleted repos while fetching repository for sending commit statuses
-- Refactor git provider service to use RepositoryV3
+- Refactor git provider service
-- Command bar disappears after running command while impersonating user
 - Resolve files with special characters becoming forever dirty
-- Disable input when RPC command running.
-Button when command bar is empty.
+- Disable input when RPC command running & add button when command bar is empty
-- Updating Button and using it for the Cancel/Enter button on commandline
+- Updating button for the Cancel/Enter button on commandline
-- Fix FILE_TREE_LASTEST variables in fileTreeDuck tests
-- 2650: Don't dispatch fileTreeLatestPath on file saves
 - Fix connection setup to always use the project referenced in the route
-- Fix "View data sources" url in environment page
+- Fix "View data sources" URL in environment page
 - Add support for clicking on previously run commands and updating the text inside of the commandline
-- Fix sources url in environments page
+- Fix sources URL in environments page
-- fix metadata token not allowed API response
+- Fix metadata token not allowed API response

 #### Internal